LuminateOne/laravel-revision-tracking/README.md

 ```

 #### Rollback to a revision
-If it is a relational revision it will rollback the related revision.
+**If it is a relational revision it will rollback the related revisions.**

 You can rollback to a specific revision for a model like this:
 ```php